-Household & Small Business Hazardous Waste
+Household & Business Hazardous Waste

 Separated metals and automotive batteries brought to the Transfer Station are recycled (fees apply).
 Residential fluorescent light tubes, compact fluorescent bulbs, oil and antifreeze may be recycled free of charge at either the Moderate Risk Waste Facility in the Boat Haven or the Transfer Station’s Recycling Center.